Tag: Line 5

 Read: Flow’s comments to EGLE; Flow’s comments to USACE.

 The USACE is now also conducting a supplemental Environmental Impact Statement (EIS) that will evaluate horizontal directional drilling.
-Public comments are due December 5, 2025.
+Flow, in partnership with the Sierra Club and Surfrider Foundation, submitted public comments on December 5, 2025.

 The next five years.